hypriot/rpi-node/README.md

 make build
 ```

-#### Run the Docker Image and get the version of the installed Nodejs
+#### Run the Docker Image and get the version of the installed Node.js
 ```bash
 make version
 ```